Grady Memorial Hospital Malpractice Claims

 Grady Memorial Hospital uses Ted Eichelberger to defend most of its medical malpractice cases.
 Mr. Eichelberger is a partner at the Atlanta office of Alston & Bird.
 In some cases, however, Grady has used lawyers from the firm of Greenberg Taurig to defend its medical malpractice cases.Contact Miller & Zois About Malpractice Cases Against Grady Memorial Hospital

 If you have a medical malpractice case against Grady Memorial Hospital or Grady Health System in Atlanta, our medical malpractice attorneys can help.
-We regularly handle malpractice and personal injury cases in Georgia by collaborating with local counsel.
+Our law firm handles malpractice and personal injury cases in Georgia by collaborating with local counsel.
 Call us at 800-553-8082 or contact us online.